membrane/api-gateway/distribution/examples/stomp-over-websocket-intercepting/README.txt

 webSocket element can read and write WebSocket frames and has ActiveMQ on port 61614 as a target.
 The wsStompReassembler element wraps a STOMP message in a Membrane-typical exchange for further processing.
 The wsLog element is an interceptor that just logs the content of the WebSocket frame to the console of Membrane Service Proxy.
-The last element of the service proxy is a webServer element that hosts a website for the STOMP over WebSockets client.
+The last element of the service proxy is a target element that points to a web server from Membrane Service Proxy hosting a website for this example.

 The wsStompReassembler runs typical Membrane Service Proxy interceptors on a STOMP message.
 There are some limitations:
  (1) only the request of an exchange is used ( in both directions )